bmcilw1/goodtechcofounders/src/pages/articles/number-one-thing-every-startup-needs.md

 Consumers are doing more research than ever before almost any purchase decision.
 Companies that don't show up are losing their business to those that do.

-What are customers looking for?
-That's easy!
+What are customers researching these days?
+Just about everything!

 Pretend something just broke in your house that you don't already know how to fix.
 What are you most likely to do next?
 If you're like the average person, it will be one of the following: